VStrangeCode/Pothole-Detection/README.md

 # Pothole-Detection
-This repo is based on a machine learning project that detects potholes using
+This project is based on a machine learning that detects potholes on roads.